Real Lines on Random Cubic Surfaces: Introduction

 \section{Introduction}

 A classical result from complex algebraic geometry tells that on a \emph{generic} cubic surface in complex projective space there are exactly $27$ lines.
-This is still true for a generic \emph{real} cubic surface, i.e. on the zero set in complex projective space of a \emph{real} cubic polynomial, however these lines might not be real.
-In fact the number of real lines on the real zero locus $Z(P)\subset \RP^3$, for a generic $P\in \mathbb{R}[x_0, \ldots, x_3]_{(3)}$ can be either $27, 15, 7$ or $3$, depending on the coefficients of the chosen polynomial \cite{Segre}.
+This is still true for a generic \emph{real} cubic surface, i.e., on the zero set in complex projective space of a \emph{real} cubic polynomial, however these lines might not be real.
+In fact the number of real lines on the real zero locus $Z(P)\subset \RP^3$, for a generic $P\in \mathbb{R}[x_0, \ldots, x_3]_{(3)}$ in the space of real homogeneous polynomials of degree $3$ can be either $27, 15, 7$ or $3$, depending on the coefficients of the chosen polynomial \cite{Segre}.

 This is a typical phenomenon in real algebraic geometry, where in general there is no ``generic'' answer to such counting problems.
 There is however a recent interest into looking at these questions from the probabilistic point of view, replacing the word generic with ``random'', which in the case of the current paper means asking for the expectation of the number of real lines on a random real cubic surface.
 This approach has its origin in classical works of Kac \cite{kac43}, Edelman and Kostlan \cite{EdelmanKostlan95}, Shub and Smale \cite{Bez2, Bez4}, and it has recently seen new progress \cite{GaWe1, GaWe3, GaWe2, LerarioFLL, NazarovSodin1, NazarovSodin2, Sarnak, SarnakWigman,Lerariolemniscate, Letwo, Lerarioshsp, LeLu:gap, Antonio, LerarioStecconi, Sarnak, PSC}, leading to the emergence of the field of \emph{Random real algebraic geometry}.